kyontan/gddns2/README.md

 Caution: gddns2 requires API key/secret with *below permission*

-- *Full Access* for General Management of DNS
+- *Read* of Zones in General Management of DNS
-- *Full Access* of zone which you want update by gddns2
+- *Full Access* of zone which you want update by gddns2 in Zones

 ## Information